slint-ui/slint/docs/langref/src/statements.md

 # Statements

-Inside callback handlers, more complicated statements are allowed:
+Inside callback handlers may contain more complex statements:

 Assignment: